Image from the Marvel Developers API

 The project’s structure includes several key files:

-• src/index.ts: Sets up the MCP server and handles requests for listing and calling tools.
+- src/index.ts: Sets up the MCP stdio server and handles requests for listing and calling tools.

-• src/schemas.ts: Contains Zod schemas defining request and response data structures from the Marvel API.
+- src/tools/schemas.ts: Contains shared Zod schemas used by tools that call the Marvel API.
 The schemas are generated from the Open API spec available from https://gateway.marvel.com/docs/public.

-• src/utils.ts: Provides utility functions used by the MCP server tools to handle authentication and HTTP requests.
+- src/utils.ts: Provides utility functions used by the MCP server tools to handle authentication (via public and private keys that the Marvel Developer API provides) and HTTP requests.

-Let’s walk through each of these files and highlight key aspects that are used to create the MCP server.
+Let’s walk through several of these files and highlight key aspects that are used to create the MCP server.

 The Role of Schemas

-Here’s an example of how Zod is used to create GetCharactersSchema.
+Here’s an example of how Zod is used to create GetCharactersSchema which is located in the tools/get_characters/schemas.ts file.

 export const GetCharactersSchema = z.object({